Bo'ness: Commerce and industrial

 When the town's commissioners bought the land for the Bo'ness Town Hall and park in the 1890s, the town's prosperity was on the rise.
 By its completion, the story was not so encouraging.
 Plans for the town hall and original library were approved however by the Dean of Guild Court on 14 October 1902.
 The building was officially opened on 14 September 1904.
-As part of the ceremony, a memorial stone was laid beneath which was placed a glass jar containing a copy of The Scotsman The Glasgow Herald, Bo'ness Journal and Linlithgow Gazette, a list of councillors and a copy of the council minutes.
+As part of the ceremony, a memorial stone was laid beneath which was placed a glass jar containing a copy of The Scotsman, The Glasgow Herald, Bo'ness Journal and Linlithgow Gazette, a list of councillors and a copy of the council minutes.

 In the twentieth century Bo'ness was one of several Scottish ports involved in the shipbreaking industry.
 The shipbreaking yard was established by the Forth Ship Breaking Company (1902–20), which was then taken over by P&W Maclellan who continued operating until about 1970.
 On a high spring tide the ship destined to be broken up would be manoeuvred to the far (north) side of the river and then steamed across with all speed to drive her as far as possible up the beach.
 A fo’c’stle crew would lower the ship's anchors as soon as she came to rest to stop her sliding back into the river.
 The bows would come almost up to Bridgeness Road.
 Among many ships scrapped at the yard were the ocean liners Belgenland and Metagama, cargo ship Empire Advocate, and warships HMS Lagos, Liverpool, Newark, Petard, Ramsey, Scorpion and Wheatland.

 The Bo'ness Journal and Linlithgow Gazette was a newspaper published in the town.
 It is now The Linlithgow Journal and Gazette.
 The newspaper officers were at 37–43 North Street which was built in 1884 and today is a category B listed building in the town.

-Economy
+Economy and landmarks

 Ballantine Bo'ness Iron Company and Ballantine Engineering is an ironworks company in Bo’ness.
 The company was founded in 1856 and has produced ironworks for bridges in the UK, including the fascia panels of Westminster Bridge and North Bridge in Edinburgh.
 The company went into administration in 2013 but was revived with government support as ‘Ballantine Castings’ in 2014.
 In 2019, the company produced ironwork replacements for the roof of the Palace of Westminster and Elizabeth Tower.
 Other industry in the town includes Walker timberyard and sawmill which is in Bo'ness beside the Forth on the Carriden Industrial Estate.

 One of the main local employers is the Ineos petrochemical facility (formerly BP) in nearby Grangemouth.